erincatto/box2c/docs/overview.md

 > kilometers, which is much larger than most game worlds.

 Box2D uses radians for angles.
-The body rotation is stored a complex number, so when you access the angle of a body, it will be between -pi and pi radians.
+The body rotation is stored a complex number, so when you access the angle of a body, it will be between \f$-\pi\f$ and \f$\pi\f$ radians.

 > **Caution**:
 > Box2D uses radians, not degrees.

 ## Changing the length units
-Advanced users may change the length unit calling `b2SetLengthUnitsPerMeter()` at application startup.
+Advanced users may change the length unit by calling `b2SetLengthUnitsPerMeter()` at application startup.
 If you keep Box2D in a shared library, you will need to call this if the shared library is reloaded.

+If you change the length units to pixels you will need to decide how many pixels represent a meter.
+You will also need to figure out reasonable values for gravity, density, force, and torque.
+One of the benefits of using MKS units for physics simulation is that you can use real world values to get reasonable results.

+It is also harder to get support for using Box2D if you change the unit system, because values are harder to communicate and may become non-intuitive.

 ## Ids and Definitions
 Fast memory management plays a central role in the design of the Box2D